brindleydata/wireguard-laravel-api/readme.md

 ### To Do.
 - Rework CLI, it's broken.
 - Tests.
-- Minimize amount of used commands.
+- Minimize amount of used CLI commands.